Jkianboringot/terminal_IMS_laravel/backup notes of changes.markdown

 # the brand image is broken agian i think its becase of the quality yhe higher px it has the most likely it will not appear

+# quotation was broken but fix now dont know why